 Failed relationships are inevitable in any society.
 Family Law systems should be fair and balanced and provide a pathway to peaceful resolution without extensive costs being incurred by 3rd parties.
 A fresh look at the process of family law, especially with a view to the welfare of children, is an important objective for the Australian Federation Party.

 It is time Australia stands strong against the drug trade.
 Australia needs to introduce better policing and harsher punishment for people who trade drugs and destroy the lives of countless thousands of Australians.

 Our nation has progressively sold itself into poverty.
-Today we have largely lost our manufacturing and supply chain industries, our standard of living has progressively declined, while the cost of living has increased and wages have stagnated.
+Today we have largely lost our manufacturing and supply chain industries, and our standard of living has progressively declined, while the cost of living has increased and wages have stagnated.
 The values we once perceived as central to the Australian spirit have been dismantled.
-Millions of Australians have been displaced and forgotten because of misjudgement, incompetence and corruption of our political class who make one rule for themselves and another hundred for hard-working Australians.
+Millions of Australians have been displaced and forgotten because of misjudgement, incompetence and corruption of our political class, who make one rule for themselves and another hundred for hard-working Australians.

 The focus must be on re-building industry, adding value to our raw materials and restoring dignity for Australian workers, on the generation of jobs and on national security.
 We need to create a society that creates opportunities for all.
-Care for the poor is paramount, as it reflects the soul of the nation; where restoration can be achieved it should be and where long-term care is needed it should be available.
+Care for the poor is paramount, as it reflects the soul of the nation; where restoration can be achieved, it should be, and where long-term care is needed, it should be available.